amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/2-8-rock-paper-scissors.md

 ### Introduction

-Rock, paper, scissors is a fun game to play between friends.
-Here is a basic rundown of the rules:
+Rock, Paper, Scissors is more than just a childhood game—it's a timeless classic that’s perfect for friendly competition.
+Here’s a quick overview of the rules:

-- Choose rock, paper, or scissors
+Choose your move: Rock, Paper, or Scissors

-- Paper covers rock
-- Rock crushes scissors
+- Rock crushes Scissors
+- Paper covers Rock
-- Scissors cuts paper
+- Scissors cuts Paper

+In this activity, you'll develop a digital version of Rock, Paper, Scissors.
+Not only will it sharpen your coding skills, but it will also give you a deeper understanding of how to implement logic and control flow in your programs.

 #### Skills to Practice